-LATEST LEGAL SERVICES NEWSLETTER FOCUSES ON SCHOOL ENROLLMENT ISSUES AND STUDENT DISCIPLINARY SITUATIONS
+LATEST LEGAL SERVICES NEWSLETTER FOCUSES ON SCHOOL ENROLLMENT ISSUES AND RELATED MATTERS

-EDISON- Details and advice about the rights of children, from five to 20 years of age - even those who may be homeless or undocumented immigrants - to register for schools in New Jersey, as well as their rights in school disciplinary matters, are spelled out in the latest newsletter of Legal Services of New Jersey (LSNJ).
+EDISON-Details and advice about the rights of children, from five to 20 years of age - even those who may be homeless or undocumented immigrants - to register for schools in

+New Jersey are spelled out in the latest newsletter of Legal Services of New Jersey (LSNJ).

-The bilingual publication, "Looking Out For Your Legal Rights," is accessible online at www.lsnjlaw.org and also is available all Legal Services offices in New Jersey.
+The bilingual publication, "Looking Out For Your Legal Rights," is accessible online at www.lsnjlaw.org and also is available at all Legal Services offices in New Jersey.